 The Foreign Language Department at Augsburg College contributes in many ways to realizing the College's mission of providing liberal arts education for service in today's world.
 The Department is committed to the view that education should go beyond career preparation.
-So viewed, foreign language study goes beyond the development of new communications skills to foster an abiding awareness that the splendid diversity of human languages, literatures, and cultures represents a rich historic legacy developed in different ways by many nations to be shared by all in common.
-The Departmental faculty believe that familiarity with the language and culture of another people is an essential step in the development of global perspective and hence is indispensable in the education of Augsburg students.
+So viewed, foreign language study goes beyond the development of new communications skills to foster an abiding awareness that the splendid diversity of human languages, literatures and cultures represents a rich historic legacy developed in different ways by many nations to be shared by all in common.
+The Departmental faculty believes that familiarity with the language and culture of another people is an essential step in the development of global perspective and hence is indispensable in the education of Augsburg students.

-The Foreign Language Department offers language, literature, and culture courses in French, German, Norwegian, Russian, and Spanish.
-Courses in Chinese, Japanese, Latin, and Greek are available to Augsburg Students through the College's affiliation with ACTC, a consortium of Twin Cities colleges.
+The Foreign Language Department offers language, literature, and culture courses in French, German, Norwegian, Ojibwe, Russian and Spanish.
+Courses in Chinese, Japanese, Latin and Greek are available to Augsburg students through the College's affiliation with ACTC, a consortium of Twin Cities colleges.

 A special perspective on language is also available to Augsburg students in the linguistics courses offered by the Foreign Language Department.

-Linguistics goes beyond the study of individual languages to investigate the general principles which operate in and shape all languages and in this way the study of linguistics affords the student a unique view of one of the most intriguing and central facets of the human mind.
+Linguistics goes beyond the study of individual languages to investigate the general principles which operate in and shape all languages.
+In this way the study of linguistics affords the student a unique view of one of the most intriguing and central facets of the human mind.

 Foreign language skills, perhaps combined with the study of linguistics, are essential in preparing for a number of careers and represent a valuable special qualification in many others.
-Anticipated careers in a number of fields such as foreign language teaching, translation, the diplomatic corps, or international business may require a foreign language major, perhaps combined with a major in some other field.
-In addition, students pursuing careers in many other fields such as health care, social work, the ministry, psychology, or philosophy, to name just a few, often find that a foreign language minor and/or the study of linguistics qualifies them for special assignments in their chosen field.

-Foreign Languages Faculty: Mary Kingsley (Chairperson), Nancy Aarsvold, Ruth Aaskov, Nancy Giguere, Mary Johnson, Angelika Rauch, Gunta Rozentals, Steve Sakai, Donald Steinmetz
+Anticipated careers in a number of fields such as foreign language teaching, translation, the diplomatic corps or international business may require a foreign language major, perhaps combined with a major in some other field.
+In addition, students pursuing careers in many other fields such as health care, social work, the ministry, psychology or philosophy, to name just a few, often find that a foreign language minor and/or the study of linguistics qualifies them for special assignments in their chosen field.
+Foreign Languages Faculty: Mary Kingsley (Chairperson), Nancy Aarsvold, Ruth Aaskov, Rick Greczyk, Roxie Hale, Nelly Hewett, Gunta Rozentals, Frankie Shackelford, Donald Steinmetz, Ronald Walter

 Placement Levels: Students with previous foreign language study must register in courses suited to their level of preparation.
-Placement is according to the number of high school semesters one has studied that language: 0-2 = 111; 3-4 = 112; 5-6 = 211; 7 = 212; 8 = 311.
+Placement is according to the number of high school semesters one has studied that language: zero-two = 111; three-four = 112; five-six = 211; seven = 212; eight = 311.
 Students in doubt about their placement level should consult the Chairperson.
-Be sure to sign placement form.